CalvinBarajas/RobotArm/README.md

 <h2>Dynamixel AX-12A Robotic Arm</h2>

 <p>In this project, you want to proceed slowly (I cannot emphasize this enough).
 Add one motor, and see how it behaves.
 Add a second motor, and see how they both behave, and so on.
-Make sure you study the user manuals (links provided below) and familiarize yourself with how the technology works.
+Make sure you study the documentation (links provided below) and familiarize yourself with how the technology works.
 It took me about 5 weeks of working full-time to get to this point.
 I had to learn electricity (current, amps, voltage, capacitors, resistors, etc.), python, Linux, UART, and on and on and on.
 You can benefit from my hard work in this project.</p>

 <hr />
 <h3>CONTROLLER</h3>